Tertangala: Name

-The name Tertangala is said to mean "smoke signals".
-The name originates from the time when the University of Wollongong was a campus of UNSW, and was chosen to correspond with then sister paper Thurunka, meaning 'message stick'.
+The name Tertangala was thought to mean "smoke signals" in an Indigenous language.
+The name originated when the University of Wollongong was a campus of UNSW, and was chosen to correspond with its then-sister paper Tharunka, whose name was thought to mean "message stick" However, an investigation in 2000 found that Tertangala was simply a nonsense word and had no roots in any recorded Indigenous languages, although this was not revealed until 2017.
 Some people suggest that the name was also chosen to parody the atmosphere of Wollongong's industrial city.